jonbnewman/mobx-store-provider/README.md

 # mobx-store-provider
-A convenient React hook to connect your mobx-state-tree store to components
+A convenient React hook to connect your mobx-state-tree store to your components.